gabrieldansereau/ms_downscaling_metawebs/README.md

 approach put forward by @Gravel2019BriElt achieves a similar purpose as we attempted here, but is more rigourous and allows modelling the effect of the environment on the interactions themselves.
-Without such data, establishing or predicting the metaweb should be the first step toward producing localized predictions [@Strydom2022PreMet].
-Well-documented binary metawebs such as the European tetrapod metaweb could be partly combined with our approach if used with probabilistic SDMs and summarized by ecoregions (as they would only lack an initial probabilistic metaweb, but would still obtain a more probabilistic output).
+Without such data, establishing or predicting the metaweb (e.g. using transfer learning) should be the first step toward producing localized predictions [@Strydom2022PreMet].
+Our framework then downscales the metaweb towards the localized predictions, here using the probabilistic Canadian mammal one, but it can also use other metawebs generated through various means.
+Well-documented binary ones such as the European tetrapod metaweb could be partly combined with our approach if used with probabilistic SDMs and summarized by ecoregions (as they would only lack an initial probabilistic metaweb, but would still obtain a more probabilistic output).
 Our approach will essentially differ from previous attempts in how it perceives uncertainty and variability.
 For instance, rare interactions should not be over-represented [@Poisot2016StrPro] and should have lesser effects over computed network measures.
 Furthermore, summarizing results by ecoregion allows for showing variation within and between ecologically meaningful biogeographic boundaries [@Martins2022GloReg], which, as our results showed, is not constant